 9. Communications Security

-Network security controls, network segregation, secure information transfer policies, and monitoring of network communications for anomalous activity.
+Network security controls including firewall policies, network segregation between security zones (particularly between CII systems and general corporate networks), secure information transfer policies, and monitoring of network communications for anomalous activity.
+Network architecture diagrams with security zones clearly documented are standard evidence requirements.

 10. Supplier Relationships

-Security requirements in supplier contracts, supplier security assessments, monitoring of supplier service delivery, and management of changes in supplier services — increasingly important for UAE organisations relying on cloud providers and managed service providers.
+Security requirements in supplier contracts, supplier security assessments for critical vendors, monitoring of supplier service delivery, and management of changes in supplier services.
+Increasingly important for UAE organisations relying on cloud providers and managed service providers.
+NESA assessors examine whether security requirements in supplier contracts are substantive — generic clauses without specific security obligations are frequently flagged.

 11. Incident Management

-Incident response procedures, defined reporting channels, evidence preservation, post-incident review, and NESA reporting obligations for significant cybersecurity incidents.
-NESA requires timely incident reporting — failure to report major incidents can result in regulatory consequences.
+Incident response procedures with documented playbooks, defined reporting channels, evidence preservation requirements, post-incident review processes, and NESA reporting obligations for significant cybersecurity incidents.
+NESA IAS v2 requires timely incident reporting to the UAE Cybersecurity Council — failure to report major incidents within mandated timeframes is a compliance violation in its own right, separate from the incident itself.
+Tested incident response — documented tabletop exercises or live tests — is required evidence.

 12. Business Continuity Management